grickit/Gambot/documentation/gambot_api_language.md

     * Otherwise it will receive a *blank line*

   * __kill_pipe>[pipe id]__
-    * This abruptly kills and cleans up variables related to the pipe named [pipe id].
+    * Abruptly kills and cleans up variables related to the pipe named [pipe id].
     * Obviously, prematurely killing pipes can lead to data loss.
     * Never use on "*main*" or you will corrupt the bot.

   * __run_command>[pipe id]>[command]__
-    * This will start a new child pipe named [pipe id].
+    * Start a new child pipe named [pipe id].
     * It will __run the system command__: [command]
     * __Be careful about combining this with user input.__
     * It is __strongly recommended__ to only use "*run_command>*" on hardcoded [command] values and then pass user input with "*send_pipe_message>*".